 Web servers: Puffin | Puffin-D | Orca | Sei | Multiplexer

-Puffin: Deep-learning-inspired explainable sequence model of transcription Initiation
+Puffin: Deep-learning-inspired explainable sequence model of transcription initiation

 Puffin is an interpretation-focused sequence model for transcription initiation in the human genome which is also applicable to other mammalian species.
 Puffin can predict basepair-resolution transcription initiation signals using only genomic sequence as input, and more importantly, analyze the sequence basis of any transcription start site (TSS) at motif and basepair levels.

 Puffin-D is a prediction-focused deep learning sequence model for basepair-resolution transcription initiation signals.
 Puffin-D takes 100kb input and accurately predicts the transcriptional signal strength.
+The prediction-focused deep learning model Puffin-D is available at puffind.zhoulab.io.

 DDSM: Dirichlet Diffusion Score Model for biological sequence generation

 Dirichlet Diffusion Score Model (DDSM) is a continuous-time diffusion framework designed specifically for modeling discrete data such as biological sequences.
 We introduce a diffusion process defined in probability simplex space with stationary distribution being the Dirichlet distribution.
 This makes diffusion in continuous space natural for modeling discrete data.
 We demonstrated applications to Sudoku solving and promoter sequence design.
-The GitHub repository is here.
-The manuscript is here.

 Orca: predict genome 3D interactions from kilobase to whole-chromosome scale from sequence

 Orca is a deep learning sequence modeling framework for multiscale genome interaction prediction from kilobase to beyond whole-chromosome scale.
 Orca allows predicting genome structural impacts of any genomic variants, including very large structural variants, and designing virtual genetic screens to probe the sequence basis of genome 3D organization.
-The GitHub repository is here.
-The webserver is available here.
-The publication is here.
+Orca-leukemia update (2023): a version of Orca for leukemia-related cell lines is now available in the webserver too and a GitHub repository for structural variant regulatory impact scoring for leukemia subtypes is available here.

 Sei: A sequence-based global map of regulatory activity for deciphering human genetics

 Sei is a framework for systematically predicting sequence regulatory activities and applying sequence information to human genetics data.
 Sei provides a global map from any sequence to regulatory activities, as represented by 40 sequence classes, and each sequence class integrates predictions for 21,907 chromatin profiles (transcription factor, histone marks, and chromatin accessibility profiles across a wide range of cell types).
 Sei has been used for interpreting tissue-specific regulatory signals from GWAS and predicting individual pathogenic variant effects.
-The Github repository, the webserver, and the publication are available from the URLs above.

 Quasildr: An analytical framework for interpretable and generalizable single-cell omics data analysis

 GraphDR is a method for single-cell data visualization and representation; StructDR is a method for generalized trajectory inference (StructDR).
 The unique features of these methods are 1. linear interpretability, which is similar to PCA and eases comparisons across datasets, 2. allowing statistical inference of confidence sets for the trajectories, and 3. unifying the inference of clusters (0-dimensional), trajectories (1-dimensional), and surfaces (2-dimensional) structures.
 GraphDR is also scalable to more than 10 million cells.
-The python package for interpretable exploratory analysis of single-cell omics data is available here.
-The publication is here.

 ExPecto: tissue-specific gene expression effect prediction for human mutations